culturecreates/artsdata-data-model/_architecture/graph-store-api.md

 ---
-title: Graph-store API
+title: Databus and Graph-store API
 layout: architecture-doc
 ---

 An API server (built with RAILS) that acts as a gateway between the outside world and the Artsdata Triplestore.

-It offers SPARQL and traditional RESTful POSTs.

 Artsdata Databus Service